robert-mccarthy-ca/modern-druid/README.md

     *   Chip material and apply as mulch.
 *   **Workflow:** Biochar Pre-Charging & Application
     *   **Step 1:** Soak raw biochar in Jadam Liquid Fertilizer (JLF) for several days to load it with nutrients.
+    *   **Step 2:** Mix with equal parts finely ground basalt for Enhanced Rock Weathering.
-    *   **Step 2:** Inoculate the nutrient-charged biochar with Jadam Microbial Solution (JMS) immediately before application.
+    *   **Step 3:** Inoculate the nutrient-charged biochar with Jadam Microbial Solution (JMS) immediately before application.
-    *   **Step 3:** Spread the pre-charged, microbially-active biochar using an ATV-mounted spreader.
+    *   **Step 4:** Spread the pre-charged, microbially-active biochar/basalt mix using an ATV-mounted spreader.
 *   **Workflow:** Mowing Herbaceous Strips
     *   Begin monthly mowing of paths and herb strips.
     *   Spread cut material as mulch *over* the newly applied biochar.